 Lipoma of the filum terminale

-Fatty filum terminale, also known as lipoma of the filum terminale or filar lipoma, is a relatively common finding on imaging of the lumbar spine, and in most cases is an incidental finding of no clinical concern.
+Lipoma of the filum terminale, also known as fatty filum terminale or filar lipoma, is a relatively common finding on imaging of the lumbar spine, and in most cases is an incidental finding of no clinical concern.
 However, in some patients it may be associated with signs and symptoms of tethered cord syndrome.
 In such cases, it is usually associated with a thickened filum and a low-lying conus.

 Fat is seen within the filum terminale in ~5% of relevant examinations.

 Lipoma of the filum terminale is formed as a result of a developmental error in mesodermal cell migration.8